segmentio/segment-docs/src/engage/trait-activation/id-sync.md

 - For existing Audiences, you'll find your connected destination on the Audience Overview page.
 3. In the **Event Settings** section, you'll see two options: **Default Setup** and **Customized Setup**.
 To use ID Sync, select [**Customized Setup**](#customized-setup).

+### Use ID Sync with Journeys

+To configure ID Sync with [Journeys](/docs/engage/journeys/):

+As you're creating or editing a Journey in the [builder](/docs/engage/journeys/build-journey/), you can configure how you send identifiers with ID Sync from any of the [supported destinations](/docs/engage/trait-activation/trait-activation-setup/).

+1. From a Journeys step, select the destination you're going to use with ID Sync.
+2. On the Connection Settings tab, select **Customized Setup**  and use the corresponding [steps below](#customized-setup) to customize which identifiers you want to map downstream to your destination.

 ### Default setup

 Default setup uses default Segment Destination behavior.
-To use the default settings, click **Save** and resume building your Audience.
+To use the default settings, click **Save** and resume building your Audience or Journey.

 You can customize additional event settings at any time.